-All campuses are closed campuses and students are not allowed to leave during lunch without a parent and must be signed out at the campus office.
+All campuses are closed campuses and students are not allowed to leave during lunch without a parent or authorized adult and must be signed out at the campus office.

 At Any Other Time during the School Day

 Students are not authorized to leave campus during regular school hours for any other reason, except with the permission of the principal.